ChamseddineBhd/AuctionApp/README.md

 Rest API App

 ## Documentation
-After lunching the App you can find the API documentation (here) [localhost:8080/swagger-ui.html]
+After lunching the App you can find the API documentation on : localhost:8080/swagger-ui.html

 ## Assignment
 ### Step 1 - Auction house